zolodev/TheRustProgrammingLanguage/README.md

 However from chapter 3 I started to struggle a lot with the code examples.
 I never really felt that the author was explaining the intentions nor the motivations of the examples in depth.
-The code examples felt like they where always "half baked" and the author refered to another chapter.
+The code examples felt like they where always "half baked" and the author referred to another chapter.

 One of the thing that was not clear for me to begin with; but it came to me in future chapters; was the chapter regarding [Closures](https://doc.rust-lang.org/book/ch13-01-closures.html).

-This was the first time I got stuck for several hours, trying to understand the authors intention and purpos of the code example.
+This was the first time I got stuck for several hours, trying to understand the authors intention and purpose of the code example.

 I turned to the community for guidance, where I got a very good example to understand closure.
 So instead of looking at Listing 13-1 (52 lines of code)